George Robertson, Baron Robertson of Port Ellen: Political career

+Member of parliament

 Robertson entered the House of Commons as a Labour MP in 1978, having won the Hamilton by-election in May of that year, caused by the death of the incumbent Labour MP Alex Wilson that March.
 Margo MacDonald of the SNP came second.
 Robertson retained the constituency with an increased majority and obtained 51% of the overall vote.
 He was re-elected to Parliament at five subsequent general elections, was Chairman of the Labour Party in Scotland, and was appointed to the Privy Council.

+In 1995, Robertson, while he was Shadow Secretary of State for Scotland said, "Devolution will kill Nationalism stone dead".
+This quote was designed to assuage hopes that devolution would provide a greater platform for the Scottish National Party (SNP).
+Robertson's quote is frequently recalled, usually in a mocking fashion, since the SNP have been the largest party in the Scottish Parliament, and have governed Scotland since 2007.